 4 (1) Subject to subsection (2), a person is competent to operate a pleasure craft

-(a) if the person has received a mark of at least 75 per cent on a test and has been issued a Pleasure Craft Operator Card;
+(a) if the person has passed a CCG-accredited test with a mark of at least 75 per cent and has received a Pleasure Craft Operator Card from the test administrator;